Pharmacogenomics from your existing DNA data

 48

-Named drugs with specific dosing or safety recommendations based on your results.
+Named drugs with dosing or safety recommendations personalized to your genotype.

 A/B